YosysHQ-Docs/AppNote-109/docs/source/index.rst

    foo ##[1:2] bar

 Is shown in Figure 1.6.
-As can be seen, there are different match or tight satisfaction points:
+As can be seen, there may be different match or tight satisfaction points:

 * When *foo* is true at cycle t2 and bar at cycle t3.